By Kathryn Kosmides

 Event attendees are usually jumbled and in need of something.
 Take this opportunity to meet their needs, whether that’s a bottle of water or a notebook when they forget theirs.

-Teams of all sizes can infuse brand personality into meeting spaces - from simple providing signage in the hallway to point them in the right direction, providing branded pens and notebooks, or even just displaying your logo on the television screens.
+Teams of all sizes can infuse brand personality into meeting spaces, from providing simple signage in the hallway to point them in the right direction, having branded pens and notebooks on hand, or even just displaying your logo on the television screens.

 You can take it to the next level by adding branded decor and food and beverages.